 • Send your two references the reference form link you receive via email.

 • After each deadline, we will contact qualified applicants to begin the interview process.
-Interviews for priority deadline applicants will take place in mid-February.
-Applicants who submit their application after the deadline will be interviewed in waves – reach out to Emily at firstname.lastname@example.org for an updated timeline if needed.
+Interviews for priority deadline applicants will begin by mid-February.
+Applicants who submit their application after the deadline will then be interviewed in waves – you can reach out to Emily at firstname.lastname@example.org for an updated timeline if needed.

 • Interviews are conducted by phone or video.

 After your staff interview, you will be notified of your status.
 Possible statuses include: